 Florida Rural Healthcare Facilities

 There are 216 hospitals in Florida (Kaiser, 2012), 21 of which are located in rural areas (SORH, 2012).
-The state has 13 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (November 2014).
-There are 143 Rural Health Clinics in Florida (Kaiser, 2012) and 44 Federally Qualified Health Centers provide services at 320 sites in the state (Kaiser, 2011).
+The state has 13 hospitals identified as Critical Access Hospitals (Flex Team, 11/2014).
+There are 150 Rural Health Clinics in Florida (CMS, 2015) and 48 Federally Qualified Health Centers provide services at 429 sites in the state (NACHC, 2013).
 All of Florida’s 67 counties are designated in part or whole as primary care health professional shortage areas (HPSAs).

 Selected Social Determinants of Health for Rural Florida

 19.0% of Florida residents are uninsured (Kaiser, 2013).
 According to the USDA Economic Research Service (ERS), the average per-capita income for Florida residents in 2013 was $41,497, although rural per-capita income lagged at $30,844.
 Estimates from 2013 indicate a poverty rate of 24.3% exists in rural Florida, compared to 16.8% in urban areas of the state.
 The ERS reports, based on 2009-2013 ACS date, that 22.3% of the rural population has not completed high school, compared to 13.6% of urban populations.
 The unemployment rate in both rural and urban Florida is 7.2% (USDA-ERS, 2013).For a national comparison, please see an overview of the United States.